Boymeetscode/jekyll-now/about.md

 permalink: /about/
 ---

-I'm Parker Thompson, a 16 year old highschool student with a passion for film photography, design, and business.
+I'm Parker, a 16 year old highschool student with a passion for film photography, design, and business.
 I mainly use this blog to put down my inner musings or share my projects/ideas/work.
 Check out my friend Nicholas's blog [here](blog.nermolov.com).

 ### Mail me.